ADGEfficiency/data-science-south/content/lessons/bash-shell.md

 ### Pipes

-The pipe operator `|` allows you to chain commands together by passing the output of one command as input to another.
-This enables powerful command combinations without needing temporary files.
+**The pipe operator `|` allows you to chain commands together by passing the output of one command as input to another**.
+This enables composition of commands without using temporary files.

 A pipe connects the standard output of the first command to the standard input of the second command.